 - All our hotel rooms have their own entrance outdoors via attic corridor

-- Breakfast can be served in the hotel room if desired
+- A smaller breakfast can be served in the hotel room if desired

 - The suites have their own jacuzzi in the room